DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit Feather ESP32-S3/DC Motor FeatherWing/README.md

 - Easily custom code all dispenser logic with Circuit Python

 ### Disadvantages:
-- Finding a suitable recharageable battery at higher voltages means going with 1S or 2S RC batteries (7.2V or 8.4V) with Deans Plug for swapping out batteries.
+- Finding a suitable recharageable battery at higher voltages means going with 1S or 2S RC batteries (7.2V or 8.4V) and Deans Plug for swapping out batteries.
+- There is no easy rechargable solution because this setup requires 2 power sources of different voltages.
-- 2 separate batteries and voltages (Feather must be 5V USB or 3.7V LiPo powered).
-Feather cannot use power from high voltage side.
+- Feather must be 5V USB or 3.7V LiPo powered.
+- Feather cannot use power from high voltage side.
-- This causes board stacking, batteries, PIR sensor, and motor to require a much larger enclosure.
+- This causes a Feather stack, batteries, PIR sensor, and motor to require a much larger enclosure.